-MLOps: Model management, deployment, and monitoring with Azure Machine Learning
+MLOps: Model management, deployment, lineage, and monitoring with Azure Machine Learning

-In this article, learn about how to use Azure Machine Learning to manage the lifecycle of your models.
-Azure Machine Learning uses a Machine Learning Operations (MLOps) approach.
+In this article, learn about how do Machine Learning Operations (MLOps) in Azure Machine Learning to manage the lifecycle of your models.
 MLOps improves the quality and consistency of your machine learning solutions.

 What is MLOps?

-Machine Learning Operations (MLOps) is based on DevOps principles and practices that increase the efficiency of workflows.
-For example, continuous integration, delivery, and deployment.
+MLOps is based on DevOps principles and practices that increase the efficiency of workflows.
+Examples include continuous integration, delivery, and deployment.
 MLOps applies these principles to the machine learning process, with the goal of:

-- Create reproducible ML pipelines.
-Machine Learning pipelines allow you to define repeatable and reusable steps for your data preparation, training, and scoring processes.
+- Create reproducible machine learning pipelines.
+Use machine learning pipelines to define repeatable and reusable steps for your data preparation, training, and scoring processes.

-- Create reusable software environments for training and deploying models.
+- Create reusable software environments.
+Use these environments for training and deploying models.

 - Register, package, and deploy models from anywhere.
 You can also track associated metadata required to use the model.

-- Capture the governance data for the end-to-end ML lifecycle.
-The logged information can include who is publishing models, why changes were made, and when models were deployed or used in production.
+- Capture the governance data for the end-to-end machine learning lifecycle.
+The logged lineage information can include who is publishing models and why changes were made.
+It can also include when models were deployed or used in production.

-- Notify and alert on events in the ML lifecycle.
-For example, experiment completion, model registration, model deployment, and data drift detection.
+- Notify and alert on events in the machine learning lifecycle.
+Event examples include experiment completion, model registration, model deployment, and data drift detection.

-- Monitor ML applications for operational and ML-related issues.
-Compare model inputs between training and inference, explore model-specific metrics, and provide monitoring and alerts on your ML infrastructure.
+- Monitor machine learning applications for operational and machine learning-related issues.
+Compare model inputs between training and inference.
+Explore model-specific metrics.
+Provide monitoring and alerts on your machine learning infrastructure.

-- Automate the end-to-end ML lifecycle with Azure Machine Learning and Azure Pipelines.
-Using pipelines allows you to frequently update models, test new models, and continuously roll out new ML models alongside your other applications and services.
+- Automate the end-to-end machine learning lifecycle with Machine Learning and Azure Pipelines.
+By using pipelines, you can frequently update models.
+You can also test new models.
+You can continually roll out new machine learning models alongside your other applications and services.

-Use ML pipelines from Azure Machine Learning to stitch together all of the steps involved in your model training process.
+Use machine learning pipelines from Machine Learning to stitch together all the steps in your model training process.

-An ML pipeline can contain steps from data preparation to feature extraction to hyperparameter tuning to model evaluation.
-For more information, see ML pipelines.
+A machine learning pipeline can contain steps from data preparation to feature extraction to hyperparameter tuning to model evaluation.
+For more information, see Machine learning pipelines.

-If you use the Designer to create your ML pipelines, you may at any time click the "..." at the top-right of the Designer page and then select Clone.
-Cloning your pipeline allows you to iterate your pipeline design without losing your old versions.
+If you use the designer to create your machine learning pipelines, you can at any time select the ... icon in the upper-right corner of the designer page.
+Then select Clone.
+When you clone your pipeline, you iterate your pipeline design without losing your old versions.

 Create reusable software environments

-Azure Machine Learning environments allow you to track and reproduce your projects' software dependencies as they evolve.
-Environments allow you to ensure that builds are reproducible without manual software configurations.
+By using Machine Learning environments, you can track and reproduce your projects' software dependencies as they evolve.
+You can use environments to ensure that builds are reproducible without manual software configurations.

-Environments describe the pip and Conda dependencies for your projects, and can be used for both training and deployment of models.
-For more information, see What are Azure Machine Learning environments.
+Environments describe the pip and conda dependencies for your projects.
+You can use them for training and deployment of models.
+For more information, see What are Machine Learning environments?.

 Register, package, and deploy models from anywhere

-Model registration allows you to store and version your models in the Azure cloud, in your workspace.
+With model registration, you can store and version your models in the Azure cloud, in your workspace.
 The model registry makes it easy to organize and keep track of your trained models.

 A registered model is a logical container for one or more files that make up your model.
-For example, if you have a model that is stored in multiple files, you can register them as a single model in your Azure Machine Learning workspace.
+For example, if you have a model that's stored in multiple files, you can register them as a single model in your Machine Learning workspace.
 After registration, you can then download or deploy the registered model and receive all the files that were registered.

 Registered models are identified by name and version.
 Each time you register a model with the same name as an existing one, the registry increments the version.
-Additional metadata tags can be provided during registration.
-These tags are then used when searching for a model.
-Azure Machine Learning supports any model that can be loaded using Python 3.5.2 or higher.
+More metadata tags can be provided during registration.
+These tags are then used when you search for a model.
+Machine Learning supports any model that can be loaded by using Python 3.5.2 or higher.

-You can also register models trained outside Azure Machine Learning.
+You can also register models trained outside Machine Learning.

-You can't delete a registered model that is being used in an active deployment.
-For more information, see the register model section of Deploy models.
+You can't delete a registered model that's being used in an active deployment.
+For more information, see the "Register model" section of Deploy models.

 Package and debug models

-Before deploying a model into production, it is packaged into a Docker image.
+Before you deploy a model into production, it's packaged into a Docker image.
 In most cases, image creation happens automatically in the background during deployment.
 You can manually specify the image.

 If you run into problems with the deployment, you can deploy on your local development environment for troubleshooting and debugging.